-If bearing replacement is required, use a bearing puller to remove the bearings from the shaft.
+If bearing replacement is required, use a bearing puller or arbor press (or hydraulic) to remove the bearings from the shaft.

-Press the inboard oil seal (16) from the pedestal bore.
+Press the inboard oil seal (29) from the pedestal bore.

 Shaft and Bearing Reassembly and Installation

 Clean and inspect the bearings as indicated in Shaft and Bearing Removal and Disassembly.